Murder of Kristin Smart

 Kristin Denise Smart (February 20, 1977 – disappeared May 25, 1996; declared legally dead May 25, 2002) was a 19-year-old American woman murdered by Paul Flores at the end of her first year on the campus of California Polytechnic State University, San Luis Obispo (Cal Poly San Luis Obispo).

 On the evening of Friday, May 24, 1996, Smart attended a fellow Cal Poly student's off-campus party.
 At approximately 2 a.m., she was found passed out on a neighbor's lawn, and two students began to help her walk to her dorm room.
-A third student named Paul Flores joined the group, and due to the proximity of his dorm to Smart's, Flores told the other two students he would get Kristin home safely.
+A third student, Paul Flores, joined the group and, due to the proximity of his dorm to Smart's, told the other two students that he would, "get Kristin home safely".
 Smart was never seen again, and searches conducted since her disappearance have not yet located her, or her remains.

 Smart's disappearance resulted in state legislation, including the Kristin Smart Campus Security Act, a bill which requires all public colleges and publicly funded educational institutions in California to have their security services make agreements with local police departments about reporting cases involving or possibly involving violence against students, including missing students.
 The bill was passed unanimously by the California State Legislature and was signed into law by Governor Pete Wilson.

 On April 13, 2021, Flores and his father, Ruben Flores, were arrested and taken into custody on suspicion of Smart's disappearance.
 Their homes were searched, and investigators found numerous "items of interest" in the son's home.
 Their trial began in July 2022.
-On October 18, 2022, Paul Flores was found guilty of the murder of Kristin Smart, and Ruben Flores was acquitted of 'accessory after the fact'.
+On October 18, 2022, Paul Flores was found guilty of the murder of Kristin Smart, and Ruben Flores was acquitted of accessory after the fact.
 On March 10, 2023, Paul was sentenced to 25 years to life in prison.
 The trial was held in Monterey County Superior Court in Salinas, California.

 Background

-Kristin Denise Smart was born February 20, 1977, in Augsburg, Bavaria, West Germany, to Stan and Denise Smart, both teachers to children of American military personnel.
+Kristin Denise Smart was born February 20, 1977, in Augsburg, Bavaria, West Germany, to Stan and Denise Smart, both teachers of children of American military personnel.
 She had one brother and one sister.
 When she was a child, Smart moved with her family to Stockton, California.
 She attended and graduated from Stockton's Lincoln High School in 1995.
 Before her disappearance, she worked as a lifeguard and camp counselor at Camp Mokuleia in Hawaii.